-You may have heard that 95% of small businesses fail within five years.
-This is not true.
 According to the latest statistics from the Small Business Administration (SBA), “two-thirds of new employer establishments survive at least two years, and 44 percent survive at least four years.”
 So opening a business isn’t the death trap we all thought it was.
-Bottom line, new businesses have a 50/50 chance of surviving for five years or more.
+Bottom line, new businesses have a 44% chance of surviving for four years or more.

-I think you can do better than 50/50.
-You can start improving your odds by avoiding the mistakes that I made 15 years ago when I opened my business.
+But I think you can do better than 44%.
+You can start improving your odds by avoiding the mistakes that I made 20 years ago when I opened my business.

 1.Start the business for the right reason.

-The idea of being self-employed appealed to me.
+The idea of being my own boss appealed to me.
 I opened my own shop because I didn’t want to sell the junk the bank wanted me to sell and I wanted more control.
 Those were good reasons.
 I also figured I’d make at least as much money and work fewer hours as I did at the bank.
 Mistake!

 I made less money and worked longer hours for several years – something I didn’t bargain for.
 Most business owners report the same thing, so be ready.